-The primary purpose of the campus Financial Aid Services Office is to provide financial assistance in the form of grants, scholarships, loans, and employment opportunities to qualified students who, without such assistance, would be unable to attend college.
+The primary purpose of the campus Financial Aid Office is to provide financial assistance in the form of grants, scholarships, loans, and employment opportunities to qualified students who, without such assistance, would be unable to attend college.

 In coordination with the business office and Midland College Foundation office, the financial aid office administers and/or processes various types of financial aid programs including grants, loans, exemptions, outside billing, veteran benefits, and scholarships to assist students with the costs associated with obtaining a degree or certificate.

 The U.S. Department of Education frequently changes regulations pertaining to financial aid and disbursement.
 Due to these changes, updates are made during and between award years.
 Please check your My MC Portal and the Midland College Financial Aid and Scholarship pages often for updates and changes.